box/box-ios-sdk/docs/working-with-nulls.md

-# Handling null values in Box Swift SDK Gen
+# Handling null values in Box iOS SDK v10

 While using Box Swift SDK it's important to understand how null values behave.
 This document provides a general overview of null value behaviour in Box Swift SDK to help developers manage data consistently and predictably.